Triggers and Treasures

 They remind us to own every part of our story and show us who we are, even when we wish they wouldn't.

-Sometimes, what sticks with us isn't just a memory but an icon, a symbol we've assigned meaning to.
-Something we've carried from one version of ourselves to the next until it becomes both a comfort and a beacon.
+Sometimes, what stays with us isn't just a memory, but an icon —a symbol we've assigned meaning to.

 I know some people have “comfort characters”—fictional heroes they use as emotional life rafts.
 I never had one of those.